pnnl/hydraconda/readme.md

     Initializing a workdir is accomplished by invoking the `work-on` task: `> invoke work-on <workdirname>`.
     Then, declare dependencies by modifying the environment.devenv.yml and environment.run.yml files (in the created directory).

+    The `work-on` task will initially commit the newly created files on the current branch (most likely 'master').
-    Before initilizing the workdir however, it is recommended to work on a separate git branch to 'freeze' the workdir dependencies.
+    However, after the initial commit, it is recommended to work on a separate git branch to 'freeze' the workdir code dependencies.
     All workdirs will depend on at least a baseline of work units (will almost always be at least the 'data-interface') but the functionality of the dependencies will change.